dschadow/JavaSecurity/README.md

 Spring Boot based web application to experiment with normal (vulnerable) statements, statements with escaped input, and prepared statements.
 After launching, open the web application in your browser at **http://localhost:8080**.

-## sso-with-github
-Contains a Spring Boot demo application with GitHub login.
-Requires you to set up an [OAuth App](https://github.com/settings/developers) application in your GitHub account (with a homepage URL and authorization callback URL of http://localhost:8080) and to provide its `github.client.clientId` and `github.client.clientSecret` as runtime parameters.
-After launching, open the web application in your browser at **http://localhost:8080**.

 ## xss
 Cross-Site Scripting (XSS) demo project preventing XSS in a JavaServer Pages (JSP) web application by utilizing input validation, output escaping with [OWASP Java Encoder](https://www.owasp.org/index.php/OWASP_Java_Encoder_Project) and